 Ethernet SFP28 and QSFP28 Interfaces

-The network ports of the ConnectX®-5 adapter card are compliant with the IEEE 802.3 Ethernet standards listed in Features and Benefits.
+The network ports of the ConnectX®-4 Lx adapter card for OCP Spec 2.0 are compliant with the IEEE 802.3 Ethernet standards listed in Features and Benefits.
 Ethernet traffic is transmitted through the SFP28/QSFP28 connectors on the adapter card.

 The adapter card includes special circuits to protect from ESD shocks to the card/server when plugging copper cables.

-There are two I/O LEDs, LED0 and LED1, per port to indicate speed and link status.
-LED0 is a bicolor (Yellow and Green) LED and LED1 is a single color (Green) LED.
+There are two, LED0 and LED1, and speed.
+LED0 is bi-color (yellow and green) LED and LED1 is a single color (green) LED.
+I/O LEDs per port to indicate link status.

 LED and State